lucasdietrich/AVRTOS/readme.md

 # AVRTOS: An RTOS for 8-bit AVR Microcontrollers

 ## Introduction

-AVRTOS is a real-time operating system (RTOS) designed specifically for 8-bit AVR microcontrollers.
-The project aims to provide an efficient and highly configurable RTOS solution for AVR-based systems.
-Fully C/C++ compliant, AVRTOS is compatible with the AVR-GCC toolchain, Arduino and PlatformIO frameworks.
+AVRTOS is a real-time operating system (RTOS) crafted for 8-bit AVR microcontrollers.
+It aims to provide an efficient and highly configurable RTOS solution for AVR-based systems.
+Fully C/C++ compliant, AVRTOS is compatible with the AVR-GCC toolchain, Arduino and PlatformIO frameworks, it can even be emulated using QEMU.

-Currently, AVRTOS supports and has been tested on the following AVR architectures:
+AVRTOS has been successfully tested on the following AVR architectures:

-- AVR5, particularly ATmega328p: Tested on Arduino PRO
+- AVR5, particularly ATmega328p
-- AVR6, particularly ATmega2560: Tested on Arduino Mega2560
+- AVR6, especially ATmega2560

+Please bear in mind that as a personal project, it doesn't come with any guarantees.
+I hope you find AVRTOS as exciting to use as I found it to develop !

 ## Features